-The same argumentation applies to French, Hebrew and Russian, the only difference being that while the placeholder pro-form is overt in English/French, we must postulate a covert pro-form for Russian and Hebrew to capture the acceptability of cases like (78c, d).26
+The same argumentation applies to French, Hebrew and Russian, the only difference being that while the placeholder pro-form is overt in English/French, we must postulate a covert pro-form for Russian and Hebrew to capture the acceptability of cases like (78c, d).25 b.
+Barur še-hi balšanit tova. clear that-she linguist good 'It is clear that she is a good linguist.'